SkyRats/sky_ws/README.md

 ```console
 sim_vehicle.py -v ArduCopter -f gazebo-iris --console
 ```
-If the command is not found and the path can't be corrected, might need to run the next command before running SITL:
+If the command is not found and the path can't be corrected, you might need to run the following command before running SITL:
 ```console
 cd ~/sky_ws/src/sky_base/ardupilot/Tools/autotest
 ```